godotengine/godot-docs/classes/class_spatial.rst

 - void **set_notify_transform** **(** :ref:`bool<class_bool>` enable **)**

-Sets whether the node notifies about its global and local transformation changes. ``Spatial`` will not propagate this by default.
+Sets whether the node notifies about its global and local transformation changes. ``Spatial`` will not propagate this by default, unless it is in the editor context and it has a valid gizmo.

 ----